inventory management

 • Free (Google Sheets) or included with most computers (Excel)

-• Highly customizable to your specific products and workflow
+• Highly customisable to your specific products and workflow

 • Familiar — most makers already know how to use it